Dear Board of Directors and Chief Executive Officer:

 Field staff will also focus on the relationship between interest rate risk and liquidity risk.

-NCUA’s revised Part 723, Member Business Loans; Commercial Lending (opens new window), is effective January 1, 2017.
+NCUA’s revised Part 723, Member Business Loans; Commercial Lending (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , is effective January 1, 2017.
 NCUA field staff will evaluate a credit union’s commercial loan policies and procedures and assess the risk management processes associated with managing a commercial loan portfolio.
 Credit union officials should be prepared to provide documentation to support management’s ability to effectively monitor and manage its commercial loan portfolio.

-NCUA’s online Examiner’s Guide (opens new window) provides guidance on the principles of sound commercial lending and NCUA’s supervisory expectations for sound risk-management practices.
+NCUA’s online Examiner’s Guide provides guidance on the principles of sound commercial lending and NCUA’s supervisory expectations for sound risk-management practices.
 For more information, see NCUA Letter to Credit Unions, 16-CU-11, Member Business Loans Guidance Added to Examiner’s Guide.

 Given changes to the Military Lending Act that have gone into effect recently, as well as additional changes that will go into effect in October 2017, NCUA field staff will evaluate credit unions’ compliance with the Act.
 For more information on the Military Lending Act, see NCUA Letter to Credit Unions 16-CU-07, Military Lending Act Examination Approach.